Newton Abbot railway station: Recent history

-The last trains used the former Platform 4 on 24 April 1987; the removal of the platform allowed a level entrance to be opened from the road and an extended car park to be built.
-Also removed were the loop lines that allowed fast trains to pass the station without passing a platform.
+The last trains used the former platform 4 on 24 April 1987; the removal of the platform allowed a level entrance to be opened from the road and an extended car park to be built.
+The loop lines, that allowed fast trains to pass the station without passing a platform, were also removed.
 Resignalling was completed over the following week and bank holiday weekend.
-Full operation was restored from 5 May 1987, now controlled from the panel signal box at Exeter.
+Full operation was restored from 5 May 1987 and is now controlled from the panel signal box at Exeter.
 A new junction was installed for the Paignton branch and the signals now allow trains to run either way on each track.